unreal-invent/documents/freecaller/README.md

 **User Provided Information**

 The Application obtains the information you provide when you download and register the Application.
-Registration with us is optional.
-However, please keep in mind that you may not be able to use some of the features offered by the Application unless you register with us.

-When you register with us and use the Application, you generally provide (a) your name, email address, age, user name, password and other registration information; (b) transaction-related information, such as when you make purchases, respond to any offers, or download or use applications from us; (c) information you provide us when you contact us for help; (d) credit card information for purchase and use of the Application, and; (e) information you enter into our system when using the Application, such as contact information and project management information.

-We may also use the information you provided us to contact your from time to time to provide you with important information, required notices and marketing promotions.
+Registration with us is mandatory.

+When you use the Application for the first time, you generally provide your telephone number to link the calls to your device.

 **Automatically Collected Information**